Or contact us about the Fidelity HSA® for

 An HSA is a tax-advantaged account you can use to save money to pay for qualified medical expenses.
 Because contributions, qualified withdrawals, and investment growth are all tax-free and your money can carry over from year to year, the HSA can help you gain control over your health care expenses.

-An HSA is associated with a high-deductible health plan (HDHP).
+An HSA is associated with a HSA-eligible health plan.

 With respect to federal taxation only.
 Contributions, investment earnings, and distributions may or may not be subject to state taxation.